AmandaHernow/Thorlabs-Gothenburg-IT-Scripts/README.md

 2. **Cache_CookieClearer.ps1** - Automates the cleaning of disk space, cache, and cookies on all user accounts on the targeted PC.
 This script is designed for execution on production PCs via PSExec, scheduled tasks, or autofire HID devices.

+3. **ExchangeUserPhotoRetriever.ps1** - Connects to Exchange Online to download and save user profile photos to a specified directory.
+This script ensures secure authentication, checks for necessary administrative permissions, and handles batch operations for multiple user inputs.
+Ideal for administrators needing to manage or archive user profile images.

 ## Usage Instructions and Precautions

 Both scripts are experimental and should be used with caution.
 They are intended for IT professionals familiar with automated system modifications.